Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. Nucleotide - ${working_directory}/results/DataCheck/Clustering/Nucleotide

 This directory stores a .csv file that shows the number of clusters or ncASVs per clustering percentage.
 The file can be visualized manually or can be reviewed in the DataCheck report.
+In this directory you will also find Shannon Entropy analysis results files.

 3. Aminoacid - ${working_directory}/results/DataCheck/Clustering/Aminoacid

 Similar to Nucleotide, the Aminoacid directory contained the .csv that shows the number of clusters or pcASVs per clustering percentage.
 The file can be visualized manually or can be reviewed in the DataCheck report.
+In this directory you will also find Shannon Entropy analysis results files.

-### Report - ${working_directory}/results/DataCheck/Report
+### Report - ${working_directory}/${outdir}/DataCheck/Report

 In this directory, you will find a .html DataCheck report that can be opened in any browser.
 The report contains the following information and it meant to allow the user to tailor their vAMPirus pipeline run to their data (i.e. maximum read length, clustering percentage, etc.):